Closure of Alberta Spitz plant latest sign of U.S. investment shift

 The town's mayor and the county reeve worry about the loss of long-term jobs, the number of households that will be hurt and the hit to the local tax base.
 News of the closing that came out last Thursday also spurred a political debate about whether Alberta's recently increased corporate tax rates and carbon price are to blame, with the province's United Conservative Party Leader Jason Kenney tweeting: "I fear we'll see more stories like this as government policies make the price of doing business more expensive in our province."

 Mr. Droog no longer has formal ties to Spitz, but he believes the impending plant closing is more about U.S. policies than anything any Canadian government is doing.
 PepsiCo's decision to close the Spitz plant, he said, fits into a broader trend that includes Campbell Soup Co.'s announcement last month that it will close its Toronto-area factory and shift production to the United States.
 He said U.S. President Donald Trump is using his office to press firms to increase the number of U.S. jobs, and Congress is spurring that movement on with the massive corporate tax break approved late last year.
 The forces at work, including NAFTA uncertainty, will give food processors and auto manufacturers reason to expand U.S. facilities while putting the chill on Canadian investments, he believes.
+Mr. Droog is watching the Trump administration from afar and doesn't have confirmation of his beliefs.

 "They don't know what is coming in Ontario.
 Trump is not done yet.
 He wants to rebuild Detroit."